Wassim-dxdydz/inventree-nfc-plugin/docs/usage.md

 ### New tag

-If a scanned tag is unkown, you must link it to a part from the part detail panel.
+If a scanned tag is unknown, you must link it to a part from the part detail panel.

 ### Existing tag